colinhunt/se-mockup/README.md

 ## Disclaimer
 This is in early-alpha stage and likely contains many ~bugs~surprises.
 Your work may be lost or corrupted at any time.
-Save/load is currently not implemented but is impending!

 More documentation to come.